abusalaa7/SeleniumPoc/README.md

 ## TODO

 Manage to get past the 10 occurences
-* Best would be to setup a server with basic bot detection to test again.
+* Best would be to setup a server with basic bot detection to test against.
 It would be much less laborious
 * Need to read some more on what makes a session, how to make it truly unique
 https://support.google.com/analytics/answer/2731565?hl=en